oscal-compass/community/CONTRIBUTING.md

 git commit --signoff
 ```

-Note that DCO signoff is enforced by [DCO bot](https://github.com/probot/dco).
+Note that DCO signoff is enforced on all repositories by [DCO bot](https://github.com/probot/dco).
 Missing DCO's will be required to be rebased
 with a signed off commit before being accepted.